 Kraft Heinz and NotCo

-Earlier this year, Kraft Heinz signed a partnership with NotCo, a Chilean unicorn plant-based food-tech company, which makes vegan milk, chicken, and burgers.
+Earlier last year, Kraft Heinz signed a partnership with NotCo, a Chilean unicorn plant-based food-tech company, which makes vegan milk, chicken, and burgers.
 By doing so, the corporation agreed to support the brand’s mission of providing the world with sustainable, innovative, and, most importantly, animal-free products.

 The duo created a whole new separate venture, called Kraft Heinz Not Company, which aims to leverage all of NotCo’s food technology, as well as Kraft Heinz’s experience and expertise in the food industry.
 According to the latter’s CEO Miguel Patricio, the partnership was “a critical step” in transforming its portfolio of products.